nichite/nichite.github.io/_posts/2022-03-05-the-best-bionic-arms-are-barely-usable.md

 doesn't).
 In reality the only novel thing about the Hero Arm is that it's 3D-printed.

-Even the [Atom Limb](https://atomlimbs.com/), based on IP[^7] from the DARPA-funded LUKE/DEKA arm (which _is_ undoubtedly a huge step forward), boasts "mind control" in its literature, with the tagline "Just think and it moves"[^8].
+Even the [Atom Limb](https://atomlimbs.com/), based on IP[^6] from the DARPA-funded LUKE/DEKA arm (which _is_ undoubtedly a huge step forward), boasts "mind control" in its literature, with the tagline "Just think and it moves"[^7].
 Yet they also mention there are no implants, and they recommend an outpatient functional enhancement surgery to ensure signal fidelity.
-That surgery is almost certainly [TMR](https://www.hopkinsmedicine.org/plastic_reconstructive_surgery/services-appts/tmr.html), meant to improve myoelectric control in amputees, meaning this is also probably myoelectric device, just with higher resolution.
+That surgery is almost certainly [TMR](https://www.hopkinsmedicine.org/plastic_reconstructive_surgery/services-appts/tmr.html), meant to improve myoelectric control in amputees, meaning this is also probably a myoelectric device, just with higher resolution.

-## Experimental prosthetics' level of function should be treated skeptically until they are widespread
+## Experimental prostheses' level of function should be treated skeptically until they are widespread

 I'm not saying neural interfaces aren't the future of the technology--they probably are.
 But _the awesome mind-controlled prosthetics you see on the news aren't even close to available_.
-I wouldn't blame you if you thought otherwise: in a report on three (3) Swedish patients trying out the e-OPRA neural interfacing arm, Science Daily thought an appropriate headline was _[Mind-controlled arm prostheses that 'feel' are now a part of everyday life.](https://www.sciencedaily.com/releases/2020/04/200430110321.htm)_
+I wouldn't blame you if you thought otherwise: in a report on three (3) Swedish patients trying out the e-OPRA neural-interfacing arm, Science Daily thought an appropriate headline was _[Mind-controlled arm prostheses that 'feel' are now a part of everyday life.](https://www.sciencedaily.com/releases/2020/04/200430110321.htm)_

 Here's some footage of arms that use a new type of neural interface, based on